Here are the most infuriating details and corporate giveaways in the COVID-19 stimulus bill

 - Though tens of millions of low-income Americans lack broadband internet, which is critical during a health crisis (as noted by Fast Company‘s Mark Sullivan), the bill doesn’t include additional funding for the emergency Lifeline broadband program.

-- And the bill doesn’t include any emergency rental or mortgage assistance beyond homeless assistance and doesn’t include “limitations on foreclosure or eviction where homeowner’s or landlord’s mortgage is not federally assisted,” notes the Center for Economic an Policy Research.
+- And the bill doesn’t include any emergency rental or mortgage assistance beyond homeless assistance and doesn’t include “limitations on foreclosure or eviction where homeowner’s or landlord’s mortgage is not federally assisted,” notes the Center for Economic and Policy Research.